EILEEN ON HOW IT ALL BEGAN

 In 1984, I started EILEEN FISHER for a very personal reason: I was having trouble getting dressed.
 At the time I was working as an interior and graphic designer.
 In my mind I kept seeing these simple shapes for clothes.
-I knew they had to be beautiful colors, great fabrics and have certain shapes and proportions that worked together.
-This was my “aha” moment: a system of dressing that I'd been looking for ever since I abandoned my Catholic school uniform back in Des Plaines, Illinois.
+I knew they had to be beautiful colors, great fabrics and have certain shapes and proportions.
+This was my “aha” moment: a system of shapes that worked together and made getting dressed easy.

 "We don't want sustainability to be our edge, we want it to be universal."